The History of Rock Music: 1966-1969

 Progressive-rock 1968-72

-The "emigration" of rock music from the USA to Britain was not only beneficial but even pivotal for the development and propagation of the new genre.
+The "emigration" of rock music from the USA to Britain was not only beneficial but even pivotal for the development and propagation of rock music.

 First of all, rock music was digested by the British "fashion" industry, which transformed it into a well-publicized, iconic commodity, thus generating cash-cow phenomena such as the Beatles.
 In Britain rock music became "trendy" when in the USA it was still, mainly, an underground, cult (and occasionally taboo) phenomenon, boycotted by both the major record companies and the (puritan) middle-class audience.
 The British media made rock music fashionable.
 If rock music had remained the music of Dylan, Fugs, Zappa and Velvet Underground, it would have remained a cultural phenomenon with a huge impact, capable of producing artistic masterpieces and generating intellectual debates, but, most likely, it would have never captured the imagination of the masses the way it did during the late 1960s.
-In the USA, rock music had been perceived as a revolutionary event, very much related to a generation gap (between the "great" generation and the "hippy" generation) and to an ideological gap (between the Establishment and the underground).
-In Britain, rock music, while not reneging on those premises, morphed them so that they became popular icons, comparable to the miniskirt and the long hair, icons that could appeal not only to juvenile "delinquents" but also to the bourgeois masses.
-In other words, rock music in the USA was antagonistic, hostile, conflictual, whereas, in Britain, rock music made peace with society at large.
+In the USA, rock music had been perceived as a revolutionary event, very much related to a generational gap (between the "great" generation and the "hippy" generation) and an ideological gap (between the Establishment and the underground).
+In Britain, rock music, while not reneging on those premises, morphed them so that they became popular icons, comparable to the miniskirt and long hair, icons that could appeal not only to juvenile "delinquents" but also to the bourgeois masses.
+In other words, rock music in the USA was antagonistic, hostile and conflictual; whereas rock musicin Britain made peace with society at large.
 Thus it became a commodity, destined to become, like cinema, one of the arts that exerted the strongest influence on the costume at the turn of the century.

 Rock music flowed back to the USA as a completely mutated species.
 The original "grass-roots" phenomenon, raised in thousands of garages by illiterate kids, graduated to an intellectual discipline practiced by university alumni who belonged to artistic schools and movements.
 In other words, "high" art.